A Personal Confession Before We Begin

 They leave because the experience was not.

-For the veterinary leaders still primarily thinking in clinical terms: the mindset shift is worth making.
-Not because the medicine matters less, but because your clients, your team, and your patients all deserve a hospital that understands how deeply service and medicine are connected.
+For those of us still primarily wired to think in clinical terms, the reframe is worth making.
+Not because the medicine matters less, but because the clients we are trying to serve, and the teams we are trying to build, deserve a hospital that understands how completely the two are connected.

 Great medicine delivered through an indifferent experience is an opportunity lost.